kayodegigz/kayodeBlogProject/README.md

 ![image](https://user-images.githubusercontent.com/47942099/207155649-f89c69b8-1204-421b-b7e4-b11f7cc5cfff.png)
 The login fields are also validated and authenticated with spring security.
 If the credentials are not in the DB, authentication fails.

-## Storage

-All the classes are handled by the `Storage` engine in the `FileStorage` Class, which stores the objects in a local file.

 ## 0x02 Tools_Used